Mosman Park, Western Australia: History

+Mosman Park lies within the traditional Country of the Whadjuk Noongar people.
+Stone tools recovered at Minim Cove (Garungup) have been dated to ca 9,930 years before present.

 Following the 1827 expedition by Captain James Stirling on HMS Success to assess the suitability of the Swan River district for a settlement, it was the original plan for the 1829 expedition to use the area around Buckland Hill as the site for a town for the proposed settlement.
 The expedition's botanist Charles Fraser wrote:

 these hills are admirably adapted for the site of a town, their elevated situation commanding a view of the whole of Canning Sound, with the adjacent coast, the interior for some distance, and the meanderings of the river.
 Their lying open to all breezes, too, is an additional advantage.

 This view, however, was later superseded by Captain Stirling on his arrival with the first immigrants in Parmelia in June 1829, by placing the capital, Perth, about 20 km from the port.

 Mosman Park was established with the first survey of town lots in 1889 as Buckland Hill, taking its name from the prominent local hill that was a major maritime navigation mark for shipping from the earliest days of colonization.

 Mosman Park was a major industrial centre for the state with a Holden car and truck assembly plant (1926–1972), the Colonial Sugar Refinery, the Mount Lyell Farmers' Fertilisers superphosphate works, the W.A.
 Rope and Twine Works and the West Australian Brushware Co. factory (one of the largest of its kind in Australia).
 All were closed by the 1970s.
 Today, almost all of Mosman Park is residential, with significant parklands at Buckland Hill and along the river.